 To cut the story short, I ended up eating indoor and looking through the window!
 I mean, I love snow but com’on it’s Spring!!!

-As soon as I put my behind on the chair, I hear foot steps…Daniel is up, and that child as soon as he open up his eyes he always say “What’s for breakfast?”
+As soon as I put my behind on the chair, I hear footsteps…Daniel is up, and that child as soon as he opens up his eyes he always says “What’s for breakfast?”

 Now about these waffles…they are so good!
 I highly recommend it!!!

-I did slightly adapted the recipe from Chef Emeril but I have been making them my way for many years, however to make them this way I had to do few minor adjustments to improve in flavor and texture.
+I did slightly adapt the recipe from Chef Emeril but I have been making them my way for many years, however, to make them this way I had to do few minor adjustments to improve in flavor and texture.
 I really hope you will try it!

 Simple Belgian Waffles